EA31337/EA31337-indicators-common/Oscillator/README.md

 strength of a trend, identifying potential trend reversals, and generating trading signals.

+## StdDev (Standard Deviation)

+The Standard Deviation (StdDev) indicator is a statistical measure that quantifies the volatility or dispersion of price data.
+It provides insights into the variability of price movements and helps traders assess the risk associated with a particular asset.

+Here are the key points about the Standard Deviation (StdDev) indicator:

+- Calculation: The StdDev indicator calculates the average deviation of price data from its mean (average) over a specific period.
+It measures how much the prices have deviated from the average value.
+The higher the standard deviation, the greater the price volatility.

+- Interpretation: The StdDev indicator provides information about the variability of price movements.
+A higher StdDev value indicates greater price volatility, suggesting wider price swings and potentially riskier market conditions.
+Conversely, a lower StdDev value indicates lower price volatility and more stable market conditions.

+- Volatility Bands: Traders often use the StdDev indicator to create volatility bands around a moving average.
+By adding and subtracting a multiple of the standard deviation from the moving average, volatility bands are formed.
+These bands help identify price levels where the market is relatively overbought (upper band) or oversold (lower band).
+  Breakouts outside the volatility bands can signal potential trend reversals or continuation.

+- Risk Assessment: The StdDev indicator is valuable for risk assessment and position sizing.
+Traders can use the standard deviation as a measure of the potential risk associated with a particular trade.
+Higher standard deviation values may require wider stop-loss orders or smaller position sizes to account for increased price volatility.

+The Standard Deviation (StdDev) indicator is widely used in technical analysis to assess price volatility, identify potential breakout levels, and manage risk.
+It helps traders make informed decisions about position sizing, risk management, and the overall market environment.

 ## Stochastic

 The Stochastic oscillator is a popular momentum indicator used in technical